ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-14-enhancing-targeting-accuracy.md

 ___
 <br>
-# Decision tree <a name="clftree-title"></a>
+# Decision Tree <a name="clftree-title"></a>

-We will again utilize the scikit-learn library within Python to model our data using a Decision tree.
+We will again utilize the scikit-learn library within Python to model our data using a Decision Tree.
 The code sections below are broken up into 6 key sections:

 * Data Import
 * Data Preprocessing
 * Model Training
 * Performance Assessment
 * Tree Visualization
-* Decision tree Regularization
+* Decision Tree Regularization

 <br>
 ### Data Import <a name="clftree-import"></a>